jfoxx77/COMM329_T12/README.md

 *As Chairman of the Hospital's committee on pediatric ethics, what decision would you make under such circumstances?
 Also consider the ethical dilemmas that both the doctors and parents of the twins face.
 What would it mean for there to be low ethical congruence here?*

+The actual article published in the New England Journal of Medicine can be accessed [here](https://www.nejm.org/doi/full/10.1056/NEJMcpc1706105).